subv3rsiv3/website/_posts/2025-09-18-senator-blasts-microsoft-for-making-default-windows-vulnerable-to-kerberoasting.md

 ---
 layout: posts
 title: Senator blasts Microsoft for making default Windows vulnerable to “Kerberoasting”
-date: '2025-09-18 18:35:26 '
+date: '2025-09-18 19:39:43 '
-excerpt: '### Microsoft’s Default Security Blunders Leave Doors Wide Open for Attacks Senator Ron Wyden slammed Microsoft after his team dug into the Ascension ransomware breach, revealing how hackers exploited a contractor’s infected laptop via Micr'
+excerpt: '### Microsoft Under Fire for Default Windows Security Flaws in Kerberoasting Attacks Senator Ron Wyden has slammed Microsoft for its default Windows configurations that leave systems open to Kerberoasting, a technique hackers use to crack p'
 seo_title: Senator blasts Microsoft for making default Windows vulnerable to “Kerberoasting”
-seo_description: '### Microsoft’s Default Security Blunders Leave Doors Wide Open for Attacks Senator Ron Wyden slammed Microsoft after his team dug into the Ascension ranso'
+seo_description: '### Microsoft Under Fire for Default Windows Security Flaws in Kerberoasting Attacks Senator Ron Wyden has slammed Microsoft for its default Windows config'
 categories:
 - Security
 - Azure
-- AI_Automation
 tags:
 - Security
 - Azure
-- AI_Automation
 permalink: /blog/senator-blasts-microsoft-for-making-default-windows-vulnerable-to-kerberoasting/
 ---

-### Microsoft’s Default Security Blunders Leave Doors Wide Open for Attacks Senator Ron Wyden slammed Microsoft after his team dug into the Ascension ransomware breach, revealing how hackers exploited a contractor’s infected laptop via Microsoft Edge and Bing to infiltrate the network.
-The real kicker?
-Attackers used Kerberoasting, a technique that abuses Microsoft’s outdated Active Directory defaults, allowing them to crack admin passwords and spread malware like wildfire.
-This stems from Microsoft’s stubborn reliance on insecure RC4 encryption, which makes even supposedly strong passwords vulnerable to rapid GPU-powered cracking attacks.
-For SMBs and MSPs, this highlights a critical risk: relying on out-of-the-box Windows setups could turn your network into an easy target for ransomware gangs, potentially leading to costly disruptions and data losses.
-What’s irritating is Microsoft’s lack of urgency in fixing this—despite announcing plans to phase out the problematic tech over a year ago, they’ve offered no clear timeline or straightforward warnings, leaving smaller outfits to fend for themselves.
-Takeaways: - Default Windows settings heighten ransomware risks for SMB networks.
+### Microsoft Under Fire for Default Windows Security Flaws in Kerberoasting Attacks Senator Ron Wyden has slammed Microsoft for its default Windows configurations that leave systems open to Kerberoasting, a technique hackers use to crack passwords and spread malware, as seen in the Ascension health breach.
+In that incident, attackers started with a simple browser infection on a contractor's laptop and escalated to compromising Active Directory, allowing widespread network takeover.
+The root problem?
+Microsoft's ongoing use of outdated RC4 encryption, which makes privileged account passwords ridiculously easy to brute-force, even with strong passwords, thanks to GPU-powered cracking.
+This lazy design choice puts SMBs and MSPs at higher risk, as their limited IT resources often mean sticking with defaults, potentially exposing them to ransomware without realizing it.
+Worse, Microsoft hasn't set a clear timeline for fixing this mess, despite announcing plans over a year ago, leaving small businesses to fend for themselves amid vague warnings.
+Takeaways: - SMBs risk easy network breaches from default Kerberoasting vulnerabilities.

         **Key takeaways**
-        - Cracking admin passwords is faster with GPUs, amplifying threats.
-- Enforce passwords over 14 characters to mitigate Kerberoasting.
+        - Enforce 14+ character passwords to counter cracking threats.
-- Upgrading from RC4 could avoid future breach costs for MSPs.
+- GPU attacks make unsalted hashes a costly security gap.
+- Update Active Directory settings to avoid malware spread.
-- Demand clearer Microsoft updates to protect your systems.
+- Demand clearer timelines from Microsoft for RC4 deprecation.

         **Source:** [https://arstechnica.com/security/2025/09/senator-blasts-microsoft-for-making-default-windows-vulnerable-to-kerberoasting/](https://arstechnica.com/security/2025/09/senator-blasts-microsoft-for-making-default-windows-vulnerable-to-kerberoasting/)